top of page

 In 2004, I bought shares of United Rentals at $15 a share.
-In less than two years it doubled and I sold at $30.
+In less than two years I doubled my money, selling at $30.
 Shortly after that the stock went to $3.
 At that moment, I was convinced that I was the next Warren Buffett.

-I managed to repeat this “strategy” a few times before realizing it.
+I managed to repeat this mistake a few times before realizing what was going on.

 What was my mistake?

 Some businesses are special in ways that are not obvious.
 At a surface level they might look too simple to be interesting.
-United Rentals buys and rents out construction equipment.
+United Rentals buys and rents heavy construction equipment.
 It’s a capital intensive, cyclical business with low barriers to entry.
-So it’s both mundane and, in theory, highly unattractive.
+So it’s both mundane and, in theory, unattractive.

-Yet the company’s management found ways to grow consistently while achieving acceptable returns on invested capital.
+Yet the company’s management found ways to grow consistently, both organically and through acquisitions, while achieving acceptable returns on invested capital.

 The end-result was the generation of monster returns for its (loyal) shareholders.